Gabbo01/Zeek-MCP/README.md

 ![start](images/start.png)

 ### 4. Use the MCP tools
-You need to use an LLM that can support the MCP tools usage by tools call.
+You need to use an LLM that can support the MCP tools usage by calling the following tools:

 1. **`execzeek(pcap_path: str) -> str`**